paul-ylz/blog/content/posts/software-dev/squash-rebase.md

 # Note that empty commits are commented out
 ```

 `:wq` to write and quit.

-Now git gives us a change to rewrite our commit messages.
-We'll condense our hasty messages into an official and officious commit message that exudes quality.
+Now git gives us a chance to rewrite our commit messages.
+We'll condense our hasty messages into an officious commit message that exudes quality.

 BEFORE:

 ```VimL
 # This is a combination of 4 commits.
 # This is the 1st commit message: